dev-ritik/dev-ritik.github.io/about.md

 permalink: about.html
 ---

 Hey there!
-I'm Ritik Kumar, 4th Year Senior from **Indian Institute of Technology, Roorkee**.
+I'm Ritik Kumar, 4th Year Senior undergraduate from **Indian Institute of Technology, Roorkee**.
 I am a Backend Developer interested in Computer networks.

-I was `Google Summer of Code` Student Developer 2019 for `NDN (Named Data Network)` and worked on `NpChat`, a peer to peer decentralised media sharing application based on NDN for Android.
-I had interned with `Microsoft India`, where I worked on their new `EDGE` browser based on `Chromium`.
-Recently, I interned at [Fampay](fampay.in) as a Backend Engineer.
+I was `Google Summer of Code` Student Developer 2019 for [NDN](https://named-data.net/project/) `(Named Data Network)` and worked on `NpChat`, a peer to peer decentralised media sharing application based on NDN for Android.
+I had interned with `Microsoft India`, where I worked on their new `EDGE` `(Anaheim)` browser-based on `Chromium`.
+Recently, I interned at [Fampay](https://fampay.in) as a Backend Engineer.
 I have also contributed to some open-sourced projects.
 I have also developed and maintained a few widely used apps for the campus.

 I am mostly building cool stuff, usually around Linux messing with configs or fixing some issues in web servers hosted on `AWS`.